FAQs

 When should I schedule my child’s first visit to the dentist?

-Dr. Shults recommends the first appointment be scheduled to see a pediatric dentist within 6 months of your child’s first tooth coming in.
-Our office follows the guidelines of the American Academy of Pediatric Dentistry recommending that a child be seen 6 months after his/her first tooth erupts or by 1 year of age, whichever is first.
+Dr. Shults recommends the first appointment be scheduled to see a pediatric dentist within six months of your child’s first tooth coming in.
+Our office follows the guidelines of the American Academy of Pediatric Dentistry recommending that a child be seen six months after his/her first tooth erupts or by one year of age, whichever is first.

 How is a pediatric dentist different from other dentists?